-The ability of this partnership to achieve a collaborative advantage and stimulate innovation can be attributed to several conditions.
-To begin with, these partners have a high organizational fit based on their common aims/interests and ability to provide each other a mutual benefit through resource complementarity; each partner has resources which provide value to the other partner.
-While there is a divergence on some of the procedural tactics, it is clear that both partners have a high level of respect and trust for each other which has been established through a long history of working together.
-Because the partners have expressed a high level of trust in one another and because both partners have been able to benefit from the partnership, individuals from both organizations are committed to achieving a collaborative advantage and stimulating social innovation.
+The ability of this partnership to achieve a collaborative advantage and stimulate innovation can be attributed to many conditions.
+We begin with an evaluation of the initial conditions of during partnership formation.
+These partners can be characterized as having a good organizational fit based on their common aims/interests and ability to provide each other a mutual benefit through resource complementarity; each partner has resources which provide value to the other partner.
+It is clear that both partners have a high level of respect and trust for each other which has been established through a long history of working together.
 The ability of The Ocean Project to provide resources seems to be one of the most important conditions in enabling the partnership to achieve a collaborative advantage and stimulate social innovation; this has been expressed by both organizations.
 For example, although the partners have a common aim/interest, according to the respondents, this interest is not enough to stimulate NEAQ to develop new, experimental programs for engaging visitors to take conservation action.
-This is because there is a perception of risk which deters leadership from proactively implementing experimental innovative programs independently of the partnership.
-Hence, the resources provided by The Ocean Project seem to be the most important theme in reducing this risk perception and subsequently allowing experimental innovative solutions to be tested; without which the social innovation would have unlikely been developed.
+This is because the perception of risk (identified as a constraint) deters leadership from proactively implementing experimental innovative programs independently of the partnership.
+Hence, the resources provided by The Ocean Project seem to be the most important conditions for reducing the risk perception and subsequently allowing experimental innovative solutions to be tested; without which the social innovation would have unlikely been developed.